lockss/lockss-rtd-manual/docs/sysadmin/index.rst

 System Administration Tasks
 ===========================

-This chapter covers some common system administration tasks related to running a LOCKSS system.
+This chapter covers some common system administration tasks related to running and maintaining a |LOCKSS| host.

-Sections include how to run commands as the ``root`` user, as a privileged user who can become ``root`` via :program:`sudo`, or as the ``lockss`` user; how to update a Linux operating system; and how to install various system utilities like Curl, Wget, Tar, or Gzip.
+Sections include how to meet the :ref:`Linux Kernel Prerequisites` and :ref:`System Software Prerequisites`, how to bring the operating system up to date, and more.

 .. only:: html and not singlehtml